Electric Brush vs. Manual Brushes

 Providing the Finest in Las Cruces Dental Care

-At this time our office does NOT accept any HMO or DHMO plans.
+At this time our office does NOT accept any HMO, DHMO, or Medicaid plans.

 Frequently Asked Questions